-A business that wants to build, protect or enhance their reputation would do well to hire a public relations agency to assist them in this endeavor.
-A public relations agency will take the time to analyze the business as it stands, find positive messages about the business and turn those positive messages into media stories that help to further expand their reach among the public.
-If negative messages about the business arise, the public relations agency can evaluate the situation and determine which response will be best to address the situation openly and honestly and in so doing, mitigate the potential or real damages.
-In this way, the public relations agency is not hiding the business from the public or attempting to create an alternate view of the business for the public, but rather just smooth a business’ ability to successfully talk with the public so that the public understands who they are and how they can help.
+So if negative messages about the business arise, the public relations agency can evaluate the situation and determine which response will be best to address the situation openly and honestly.
+In so doing, the agency can significantly mitigate the potential or real damages.
+In this case, the public relations agency attempts to create an alternate view of the business for the public.
+Instead, they just smooth a business’ ability to successfully talk with the public so that the public knows the business and what they offer.

 A public relations agency can help a business or brand to find their voice.
-They understand what is going on in the marketplace and therefore which tactics will work to start positive communications with and among the public, and which tactics may actually harm the business’ reputation.
-They can advise a business on just how hard they can push without offending or how strong they need to stand in a particular position in order to appear innovative and successful.
+For one thing, they understand the marketplace and therefore which tactics start positive communications and which start negative communications with the public.
+They can also advise a business on just how strong they need to stand in a particular position in order to appear innovative and successful.